 If you’re relatively new to the world of admissions, you may be a little confused by all the jargon.
-To help you make sense of it all, we’ve put together this handy glossary of helpful admissions and enrollment terms.
+To help you make sense of it all, we’ve put together this handy glossary of helpful admission and enrollment terms.

 Not to be confused with enrollment, acceptance is the decision that a prospective student is eligible to enroll in a particular school.
 Once a student has been accepted, they can decide whether to enroll or not.
 The period between acceptance and enrollment is critical for relationship management, ensuring a prospect stays engaged with your school.
 Personal engagement is often a major factor in the prospective family’s decision process over where to enroll.

 This is a former student who has graduated from your school.
 Alumni are often the best sources of support through testimonials, financial contributions, appearances at events, and their desire to send their children to be educated at their alma mater.

 This is the school that an individual previously graduated from.
 Previous students often feel a sense of loyalty and affection toward their alma mater, and may send their children to the school they once attended, for a similar educational, college preparatory, and social and leadership development experience.

 Attrition is the number of students who leave an educational program before they have finished, i.e. before they have graduated.
 To find your attrition rate, divide the number of students who have left your school by your total number of students, and multiply the result by 100.
 [ATTRITION RATE (%) = (Number of leaves ÷ number of students) x 100].
 Effective relationship management can help you identify students at risk of leaving before they simply un-enroll, and determine what additional support they may need to see out the year(s) to graduation.

 CMS (Content Management System)